vestalux/sljekyll/new-suggestions/book-lists/_posts/2014-05-29-new-fiction-for-june-2014.md

 If the novel were published it would ruin lives – so there are a lot of people who might want to silence him.
 And when Quine is found brutally murdered in bizarre circumstances, it becomes a race against time to understand the motivation of a ruthless killer, a killer unlike any he has encountered before.

-### [Death of a scholar: The twentieth chronicle of Matthew Bartholomew by Susanna Gregory](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/14573780?QRY=CTIBIB%3C%20IRN(36824850)&QRYTEXT=Death%20of%20a%20scholar%20%3A%20the%20twentieth%20chronicle%20of%20Matthew%20Bartholomew)
+## [<cite>Death of a scholar: The twentieth chronicle of Matthew Bartholomew</cite> by Susanna Gregory](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/14573780?QRY=CTIBIB%3C%20IRN(36824850)&QRYTEXT=Death%20of%20a%20scholar%20%3A%20the%20twentieth%20chronicle%20of%20Matthew%20Bartholomew)

 In the summer of 1358 the physician Matthew Bartholomew returns to Cambridge to find his beloved sister in mourning after the unexpected death of her husband, Oswald Stanmore.